 - You can always hire an affordable local SEO services company to help you with your SEO, so your online pages and business listings enjoy the larger share of traffic for industry-specific searches.

-- Add photos and videos of your business to further increase your online visibility through GMB.
+- Add photos and videos of your business to increase your online visibility through GMB further.

 - Solicit authentic reviews from your customers on your GMB listing.
 It will affect your business’ ranking in the GMB list.

 There you have it; everything essential you needed to understand about GMB, so your business pages are visible to your local audiences.